ajardolino3/hubitat-ble-gateway/README.md

 use a single UUID for all beacons in your home and then use different Major/Minor numbers to identify each beacon.
 Or you can make all of the values unique.
 Each beacon must have its own unique combination in order to be detected as a separate device.

-Additional beacon types can be added.
+Additional beacon types can be added with modifications to the gateway and gateway drivers.

 # How Do I Install and Configure this App?